 Our menu is designed to cater for both carnivores and vegetarians.
 Specific diet requests may be difficult to comply with in some remote areas.
 You may be requested to supply some product If it can not be procured at a particular touring location.
 You must inform us at the time of tour booking if you have any special dietary requirements.

 Our tours depart most locations early each morning (before 6.30am).
-We will pick you up from your place of accommodation on the first morning of the tour.
+We will pick you up from most accommodation on the first morning of the tour.
 You must advise us your accommodation a minimum 24 hours prior to departure.
 Failure to do so could result in you missing the departure.
 Those flying in to other locations must advise this at time of tour booking.

 Warning: Should you not advise your accommodation or air flight connection times, sleep in, etc, and miss departure you may be required to pay an additional relocation fee to meet your tour.
 Should you need re-allotment to another tour on another date you will be required to pay an additional tour cost.
 All or any costs associated with additional accommodation, changing flight schedules, etc is your responsibility.